lwldcr/Docs/Go Basics.md

   * import

-    * import anything you need, here "fmt" is a built-in packge, with frequently used text formating functions, like the fmt.Prinln above
+    * import anything you need, here "fmt" is a built-in packge, with frequently used text formating functions, like the `fmt.Prinln` above

-    * import more than one packages could be writted as follows:
+    * import more than one packages should be written as a parenthesized list in go convention:

       ```Go
       import (